fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 8.md

 # GEOG363 - Week 8: Vector Analysis II (Network Analysis)

-# Other Vector Layer Tools
+# Other Geoprocessing Tools
 - **Clip tool:**
     - Same principle of intersect
     - "Cookie cutter"; will cut this shape out of a larger area
+    - Similar to boolean operator AND (union tool)

 - **Dissolve tool:**
     - Merges many polygons into newer aggregate polygons; Ex: dissolving provinces into a larger country